RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Per default the ports 443 and 80 serve HTTPS and HTTP respectively.
 There can be cases where one or both of these ports
-are already used by other serviced.
+are already used by other services.
 In these cases the default ports can be overridden by specifying
 `OTOBO_WEB_HTTP_PORT` and `OTOBO_WEB_HTTPS_PORT` in the *.env* file.